kohlerdominik/lex-apps/openvpn/README.md

 # Helm chart for OpenVPN
+This is a customized fork from [kubernetes/charts/stable/openvpn/](https://github.com/kubernetes/charts/tree/master/stable/openvpn).
+Thanks to jfelten.

 This chart will install an [OpenVPN](https://openvpn.net/) server inside a kubernetes cluster.
 New certificates are generated on install, and a script is provided to generate client keys as needed.
 The chart will automatically configure dns to use kube-dns and route all network traffic to kubernetes pods and services through the vpn.
 By connecting to this vpn a host is effectively inside a cluster's network.

 ### Uses